Updated Reviewed quarterly

 Dividend Withholding

 US withholding tax of 15% (source) applies to JEPI dividends (with W-8BEN form).
-The remaining 85% is yours to keep or pay NZ tax on.
+The balance after withholding is yours to keep or pay NZ tax on.

 FIF Rules